-the development does not hinder the creation and maintenance of a continuous signed and managed route around the coast57.
+the development does not hinder the creation and maintenance of a continuous signed and managed route around the coast61.

+60 This includes householder development, small non-residential extensions (with a footprint of less than 250m2) and changes of use; except for changes of use to a caravan, camping or chalet site, or to a mobile home or park home site, where the sequential and exception tests should be applied as appropriate.

 Local planning authorities should limit the planned lifetime of development in a Coastal Change Management Area through temporary permission and restoration conditions, where this is necessary to reduce a potentially unacceptable level of future risk to people and the development.

-57 As required by the Marine and Coastal Access Act 2009.

 Conserving and enhancing the natural environment